Edgar-Donk/edgar-donk.github.io/README.md

 ```
 I altered the colour of the grey image.
 The output from the print command is saved as our coded image.

-The next example 05search_entry.py will create a special frame, resembling the mac search element.
-Once again the image is
+The next example, found by trawling the internet, 05search_entry.py will create a special frame, resembling the mac search element.
+Once
-loaded as encoded data, this time the programmer uses the gif property to make multiple images.
-Look at the PhotoImage lines of
+again the image is loaded as encoded data, this time the programmer uses the gif property to make multiple images.
+Look at the
-code where the format is used.
-The programmer is altering the entry widget, using the PhotoImage alias names "search1" rather
+PhotoImage lines of code at the format property.
+The programmer is altering the entry widget, using the PhotoImage alias names "search1"
-than the s1 variable.
+rather than the s1 variable.
 ```
 s1 = PhotoImage("search1", data=data, format="gif -index 0")
 .......